15 Trampoline Safety Rules for Kids

 10. Don’t Wear Any Accessories

-If a child is wearing a hat, sun glasses, or jewelry, they should remove those accessories before getting onto the trampoline.
+If a child is wearing a hat, sunglasses, or jewelry, they should remove those accessories before getting onto the trampoline.

 11. Jump Towards the Center